Nazariglez/notan/notan/README.md

 The current graphics backend in place for these platforms is using [glow.rs](https://github.com/grovesNL/glow) which allow us to target WebGl2, GL and GL ES easily.
 Adding a `wgpu.rs` would be great, but I don't have the knowledge to do that right now.
 Any help with that will be really appreciated.

+## Why?

+I have been looking since ever for a project that allows me to create multimedia apps (games in my case) with just one codebase, not been too much opinionated about how to do it, with multiple platforms support and treating the web as a first-class citizen.

+I felt that it was a tricky thing to find until I found [Haxe](https://haxe.org/) and [Kha](https://kha.tech/), the perfect match.
+However, I did not like a few things about the build system, the lack of tools and IDEs, and how the language itself does some things.
+So, after a while I decided to start looking again, and I saw that **Rust** had a great **WebAssembly** compiler among other targets.

+For the last three years, I have been working on this project in different repositories with different names and multiple "start-over" times.
+It was my place to learn Rust and OpenGL, my hobby and my sandbox.

+However, I feel that it could be useful for more people than me in the current state.

 ## License

 This project is licensed under either of [Apache License, Version